 Even if you go into War Room completely blind, you’ll still pretty much know everything that’s going to happen in it within the first 10 minutes.
 Tony Jordan is a successful pharmaceutical salesman who’s verbally abusive to his realtor wife, Elizabeth, seriously negligent of his daughter Danielle, and even on the verge of having an affair.
-(The trailer opens with him complementing Danielle’s skill at jumping rope, but that doesn’t even happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)
+(The trailer opens with him complementing Danielle’s skill at jumping rope, but even that doesn’t actually happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)

-While trying to sell the house of Miss Clara (that narrator from before), an old African-American church lady who embraces “old African-American church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
+While trying to sell the house of Miss Clara (that narrator from before), an elderly Black church lady who embraces “elderly Black church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
 Rather than redirecting her to some sort of professional marriage counseling, Clara insists that she go into her house’s closet —the “war room” of the title—and pray/yell Satan out of her family’s life, which will somehow bring Tony right back into her arms.
 Because Satan is clearly the only reason for any of this, and it’s her fault that she didn’t try fighting him earlier.